About (2018-2021)

 Welcome to tracking the future of evolution.
 And welcome to reimagining our future through a changing theory of evolution.

 (The graph below gives the discussion outline.
-Black circles in lower center refer to basic issues for evolutionary theory (A), purple circle in upper center refers to discussion of the place of human civilization in evolution (B), and the two blue circles on either side designate the role of philosophy and theology as both influences on and effects from evolution (C).)
+Black circles in lower center refer to basic issues for evolutionary theory (A), purple circle in upper center refers to discussion of the place of human civilization in evolution (B), and the two blue circles on either side designate the role of philosophy and theology as both influences on and effects from evolutionary theory (C).)